hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step5-multi-stage.md

 Consider this definition.

-`cat Dockerfile-multi-stage-jar`{{execute}}
+`cat packaging/Dockerfile-multi-stage-jar`{{execute}}

 Notice the two FROM statements.
 The first FROM declares a container that is big and contains a Java compiler.
 The stage contains has all the dependencies that can compile the should code, run Gradle and produce the jar file.
 However this first container is much too bloated and filled with tools we would never use in production.
 The second FROM defines the final container and it's the smaller Alpine instance that will simply hold the JRE and jar of the application.
 The key line is the `COPY --from=builder` that transmits the artifact output of the first _build_ container into the last _Alpine_ container.
 During the container build both containers are used, however the final container image will only include the containers defined in the _last_ FROM stage.
 Distillation and idempotency achieved.

 Build the ListDir application with the multi-stage build.

-`docker build -t example/listdir:0.1.0 -f Dockerfile-multi-stage-jar`{{execute}}
+`docker build \
+-f packaging/Dockerfile-multi-stage-jar \
+-t example/listdir-b:0.1.0 \
+.`{{execute}}

 After a few moments a new container is built.

 `docker images`{{execute}}

-Notice the size of the binary container image is about (TODO) K. This built image with a Linux OS, a JRE, and our ListDir application can be run.
+Notice the size of the binary container image is the same as the non-multi stage container.
+We would expect that even though the Dockerfile also has commands for building with the JDK.
+Remember all the preceding static building stages, except the final FROM stage, is thrown away.
+The same built image with a Linux OS, a JRE, and our ListDir application can be run.

 Let's see how long the execution will take.

 `time docker run example/listdir-b:0.1.0`{{execute}}

-run it a a few more times and see what the average time and variance is.
+run it a few more times and see what the average time and variance is.
 It should take about TODO seconds +/- about 0.050 (TODO) seconds.

 Compare this time to running the application natively, it's about (TODO, the same?).
 However, we now have much more control over the environment including the JRE version.